milvus-io/milvus/README.md

 ## What is Milvus?

-Milvus is an open-source vector database built to power AI applications and embedding similarity search.
+Milvus is an open-source vector database built to power embedding similarity search and AI applications.
 Milvus makes unstructured data search more accessible, and provides a consistent user experience regardless of the deployment environment.

 Milvus 2.0 is a cloud-native vector database with storage and computation separated by design.
 All components in this refactored version of Milvus are stateless to enhance elasticity and flexibility.
 For more architecture datails, see [Milvus Architecture Overview](https://milvus.io/docs/v2.0.0/architecture_overview.md).